 Applicants should be postdoctoral scientists, senior PhD students or junior faculty members actively engaged in or soon to commence research involving next generation sequencing instrumentation.

 For the data analysis components of the course, applicants will require a working knowledge of the UNIX/Linux operating system.
-This can be obtained by various methods and will be enforced.
+This can be obtained by various methods and is essential to fully benefit from the course.
 There are numerous online introductory tutorials to the UNIX/Linux operating system and command line, including:

 Please note: Applications must be supported by a recommendation from a scientific or clinical sponsor (e.g. supervisor, line manager or head of department).
 A request for a supporting statement will be sent to your nominated sponsor automatically during the application process.
 Applicants must ensure that their sponsor provides this supporting statement by the application deadline.
 Applications without a supporting statement cannot be considered.

 Successful applicants will be provided with a support letter for their visa application, if required.

 Please visit the following websites for further information on visiting the UK:

 This is the best course I ever attended.
 It was very well organized.
 I found the instructors very approachable and willing to help.
 Instructors were awesome, they made sure that we have fun and learning during this course.
 They took time from their personal time to make sure we are well taken care of.

 The course was amazing.
 I really enjoyed myself and the group of students you put together was bang on.